fuelphp-storage/old-dependency-injection/readme.md

 * param injection,
 * or class hinting.

-### What?
-Named params?
+### Named params… wait what?

-Yes, this is not python, but php.
+Yes and this is not PHP5.5 or python.
 Through the power or the super handy reflection classes it's possible to define automatically detect dependencies by sniffing parameter names.
 Named parameters are only available when the return type is a string class name.

 ```

+class Something {}

 class Depending
 {